 This left just seven horses in the race, which was reduced to two horses by the final fence, Tipperary Tim and Billy Barton.

-With such a packed start its no wonder this ultimately led to the chaos.
+With such a packed start, it’s no wonder this ultimately led to chaos.
 Such chaos saw Grelach become the second 100-1 horse ever to win the National, a year after Tippery Tim was the first.

 Two decades passed before another 100-1 outsider won the National.
-Though there were some notable long shots in the intervening years such as Teal in 1952 at 100-7 and Jay Trump in 1965 at 100-6.
+However, there were some notable long shots in the intervening years, such as Teal in 1952 at 100-7 and Jay Trump in 1965 at 100-6.

 Foinavon managed to avoid the pile-up and went on to finish a full fifteen lengths ahead of his nearest competitor.
 The fence that gave Foinavon his unusual victory was later named for him.

 Mon Mome (2009)